bheimbu/evolutionary_ecology/docs/source/second_week.rst

 ===========
 Major Goals
 -----------
-This week it's all about DNA sequences: How to work with them, where to get them from (if you do not wish to sequence organisms yourself), and how to infer phylogenetic trees.
+This week focuses on DNA sequences: how to work with them, where to obtain them if you prefer not to sequence organisms yourself, and how to infer phylogenetic trees.

-All steps for handling sequence data and phylogenetic analyses are explained step by step in online tutorials.
-Everyday, a tutorial is dedicated to a different method.
-You must finish the respective tutorial and its exercises in order to be able to continue with the next one on the next day.
+Lectures and videos provide a step-by-step guide on handling sequence data and conducting phylogenetic analyses.
+Each day, tutorials will cover a different method, and you must complete each tutorial and its exercises to progress to the next day's topic.

-However, you start this week with assembling, checking, and exporting your raw sequences (sequenced PCR products from last week) to obtain good or even high quality consensus sequences.
-We start with your DNA sequences so that you will get familiar with…
+The week begins with assembling, checking, and exporting your raw sequences (PCR products sequenced last week) to generate high-quality consensus sequences.
+We start with your DNA sequences to help you become familiar with (1) Sanger DNA sequencing, (2) sequence evaluation (or 'What's the difference between a bad and good DNA sequence?'), (3) ambiguous (wobble) DNA positions and where do they come from; and (4) DNA sequences derived from public data repositories.

-1. Sanger DNA sequencing.
-2. Sequence evaluation (or 'What's the difference between a bad and good DNA sequence?').
-3. Ambiguous (wobble) DNA positions and where do they come from.
-4. DNA sequences from public data repositories.

 .. note::
   **At the end of the week, you will know…**